Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 376 of Meeus index or 1329 from Brown series.

-The length of the lunation is 29 days, 15 hours and 13 minutes.
-It is 1 hour and 36 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 15 hours and 13 minutes and it is 1 hour and 36 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 29 minutes longer than the mean synodic month length.
 It is 4 hours and 34 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 23:37.
-It is 14 days after previous apogee on 31 May 2030 at 06:14 in ♉ Taurus.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 13 days, until point of next apogee on 27 June 2030 at 14:14 in ♉ Taurus.
+Moon is at perigee at 23:37 about 14 days since last apogee on 31 May 2030 at 06:14 in ♉ Taurus the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 13 days until point of next apogee on 27 June 2030 at 14:14 in ♉ Taurus.

-12 days after descending node on 1 June 2030 at 17:30 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 15 June 2030 at 05:24 in ♐ Sagittarius.
+12 days after descending node on 1 June 2030 at 17:30 in ♊ Gemini the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 15 June 2030 at 05:24 in ♐ Sagittarius.

-12 days since the previous standstill on 1 June 2030 at 20:22 in ♊ Gemini when the Moon has reached North declination of ∠22.730°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-22.735° at the point of next southern standstill on 15 June 2030 at 07:44 in ♐ Sagittarius.
+12 days since the last northern standstill on 1 June 2030 at 20:22 in ♊ Gemini when the Moon has reached North declination of ∠22.730° the lunar orbit is extending southward over the next day to face maximum declination of ∠-22.735° at the point of next southern standstill on 15 June 2030 at 07:44 in ♐ Sagittarius.

 In 1 day on 15 June 2030 at 18:41 in ♐ Sagittarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.